deloma-de/primefaces-mobile/README.md

 ## Description

 PrimeFaces mobile is a module with mobile optimized components inside PrimeFaces till Version 6.2 which then was removed in 7.0.
-It is based on [jQuery mobile](https://jquerymobile.com/).
+Client side is based on [jQuery mobile](https://jquerymobile.com/).

 It contained some interesting mobile only UI components and renderer of existing versions and is a great framework to create hybrid applications with AJAX history back functionality.
 Valid use cases are B2B mobile applications used on MDA devices.

-## Documention & Showcase
+## Documention

 Mobile is covered in the original PrimeFaces PDF [Documentation](https://www.primefaces.org/documentation/) till Version 6.2.

+## Showcase

 The legacy showcase source can be found at [Github](https://github.com/primefaces/primefaces-showcase-legacy/tree/6_1).